simeonpashley/simeonpashley.github.io/_posts/2014-12-30-building-the-creative-business.md

-**Finance faculty** member Chris Higson is a Visiting Associate Professor of Accounting at London Business School, where he was formerly Chair of the Accounting Group and director of the School’s Financial Seminar for Senior Managers.
+**Finance faculty** member Chris Higson is a Visiting Associate Professor of Accounting at London Business School, where he was formerly Chair of the Accounting Group and director of the School's Financial Seminar for Senior Managers.
 He has degrees in philosophy and economics from University College London, and has a doctorate in finance from London Business School; he is also a chartered accountant and worked for